cyatteau/arcgis-ai-gamification-nov2025/README.md

   - Adjust difficulty over time
   - Capture sentiment and a short “vibe recap” of the map session

+- `slides.html`
+   The slide deck used for the presentation.

 ---

 ## Running the demos